Rail transport in Indonesia: Preserved steam locomotives

-Several "last" steam locomotives were built for Indonesia.
-E10 60, a 1966-built rack steam locomotive (Esslingen 5316) is operable in Sawahlunto Railway Museum.
-BB84, the last Mallet locomotive built for a non-tourist railway (according to Durrant) was built by Nippon Sharyo Keizo Kaisha in 1962 (works number 2007).
-This locomotive was plinthed in Banda Aceh and survived the December 2004 tsunami.
-The locomotive is in rather poor condition with its valve gear and cylinder pistons missing (as of March 2006).
+Several of the last steam locomotives built for use in Indonesia have been preserved.
+E10 60, a rack steam locomotive built by Esslingen in 1966 (works number 5316), is operational at the Sawahlunto Railway Museum.
+According to Durrant, BB84 was the last Mallet locomotive built for a non-tourist railway.
+It was built by Nippon Sharyo Keizo Kaisha in 1962 (works number 2007).
+The locomotive was later plinthed in Banda Aceh and survived the December 2004 tsunami.
+As of March 2006, it was in poor condition, with its valve gear and cylinder pistons missing.

-SS 1600-class steam locomotive No. 1622 "Sri Gunung" (Mountain Queen), a mallet built in 1928, preserved in the Dutch Railway Museum.
+No. 1622, "Sri Gunung" ("Mountain Queen"), is an SS 1600-class Mallet locomotive built in 1928.
+It is preserved at the Dutch Railway Museum.

-The Trangkil No. 4 (Hunslet Engine Company 3902) was built in 1971, being the last steam locomotive built at Hunslet's Jack Lane Works in Leeds, England.
-The locomotive was used on the Trangkil sugar mill estate on Java.
-It has been repatriated to the UK in 2004.
+Trangkil No. 4 (Hunslet Engine Company, works number 3902) was built in 1971 and was the last steam locomotive built at Hunslet's Jack Lane Works in Leeds, England.
+It was used at the Trangkil sugar mill estate in Java before being repatriated to the United Kingdom in 2004.